-On Monday, 2nd May, a report was received of several grounded vultures on a farm in the Dundee district of South Africa.
+On Monday, 2nd May, a report of vulture poisoning on a farm in the Dundee district of South Africa was received.
 A Raptor Rescue Rehabilitation Centre (RRRC) team was dispatched from Pietermaritzburg with the necessary first aid medicine and equipment.

 The team arrived on the scene where one dead Critically Endangered African white-backed vulture (Gyps africanus) and four Endangered live Cape vultures (Gyps coprothreres) were found.
 The symptoms exhibited by the birds and other signs at the scene confirmed suspicions that the birds likely suffered from poisoning after eating carrion laced with an unknown chemical.